ManzCreations/EmailSpamDetectorApp/README.md

 # EmailSpamDetectorApp

-A Python-based email spam detection tool utilizing machine learning for real-time filtering.
-It features customizable criteria, adaptive learning, and supports dark/light themes.
+A sophisticated email spam detection application that leverages machine learning to filter out unwanted emails.
+Built with Python, it integrates seamlessly with email servers to process incoming messages in real-time.
+Features include customizable spam filtering criteria, a user-friendly interface with dark and light themes, and the ability to learn and adapt to new spam patterns over time.

 ## Features